Skip to contents

 inputs

-The full list returned by assemble_matrices().
+The full list returned by assemble_matrices.

 meta

-A list with n_sites, n_residents, n_traits.
+A list with elements n_sites, n_residents, and n_traits.

 Details